 Think about all the time you spend paying bills, creating invoices, building quotes, answering phones, marketing, blogging… it’s no small job.
 But they’re necessary steps to building a healthy business.

 Try to figure out a rough average of the time you spend actively shooting.
 Some months may be busier, others may be less busy depending on the seasonality of your industry and business.
-We’re looking for an average of all your time in a year.
+We’re looking for a reasonable average of all your time in a year.

 Let’s assume I work an average of 5 days each week.
 There are also about 3 weeks total I’d like to have off each year for vacation and holidays.